masa-finance/roadmap/documentation/scrum-ceremonies.md

 - "swimlane" - priority cards that needs to be picked up during planning/sprint if urgent
 - "qa" - cards that requires only QA check
 - "doc" - documentation card
+- "blocked" - cards that are blocked by other (dependencies)

 ## Demos